Damian-Curran/pdf-box-placer/README.md

 - change css by script (.resizeable) {width,height,left,top} {width,height,x,y}
 - change size of clickable drag and resizer by (.resizable .resizers .resizer) {width=0,height=0}

+### checkbox to show all boxs on current page
+- filter saved boxs by current page and draw without draggable or resizeable corners

 ### delete box if wanted
 - delete object from list